Good news for the rainforest in 2023

 Arial view of rainforest with river running through it.
 Photo.

-The amount of rainforest that Rainforest Foundation Norway contributes to protecting.
-That's roughly the size of Norway and Sweden combined.
+The area of rainforest that we and our partners help protect is roughly the size of Norway and Sweden combined.

 This means that every year we prevent CO2 emissions equivalent to 1.5 times Norway's total annual emissions.